Mary E. Byrd: Career

 In 1883 she became the First Assistant at the Godsell Observatory at Carleton College, and in 1887 she was appointed Director of the Smith College Observatory and professor of astronomy.

 Byrd had a particular research interest in "fixing positions of comets by micrometer measures of their distance from known stars."

 In 1906, Byrd, at the height of her career, resigned from her positions at Smith because the college accepted money from Andrew Carnegie and John D. Rockefeller, which she found reprehensible.
 Upon her resignation, she returned to Lawrence, Kansas.
 She continued writing, and contributed many articles to Popular Astronomy magazine.

 During her life Byrd was a member of the Astronomical and Astrophysical Society of America (now the American Astronomical Society or simply AAS), the Astronomical Society of the Pacific, the British Astronomical Association, the Anti-Imperialist League of Northampton, the American Mathematical Society (Ref.
 New York Mathematical Society list of members June 1892, page 6.

 Death

-Byrd died of cerebral hemorrhage on July 13, 1934 in Lawrence, Kansas and is buried in Oak Hill Cemetery.
+Byrd died of cerebral hemorrhage on July 30, 1934 in Lawrence, Kansas.